 CAGNEY! won Florida’s 2010 Carbonell award for “Best New Work” and subsequently played at Drayton Festival Theatre in Canada, and The Riverside Theatre in Vero Beach, Florida.
 In 2015 CAGNEY played a record breaking five week run at the historic YORK THEATRE COMPANY on Manhattan’s east side.
 Then in March of 2016 the show began a 15 month/502 performance run at The Westside Theatre where it received and Outer Critic’s Circle Nomination for Best New Musical.
 For Robert’s role as James Cagney he won the Fred and Adele Astaire Award for Outstanding Male Dancer Off-Broadway, and was nominated as Lead Actor in a Musical for the Drama Desk and Outer Critic’s Circle Awards.

-CAGNEY will open the season for Pioneer Theatre Company in Salt Lake City, Utah - running from September 20th - Oct 6th as it aims for a Broadway run beginning in the 2020 season!
+CAGNEY will open the season for Pioneer Theatre Company in Salt Lake City, Utah - running from September 20 - Oct 5, 2019 as it aims for a Broadway run.